course-details-portlet

 Learning methods and activities

-The students will have individual supervision from both NTNU and the company/organization.
+The students will have individual supervision from both NTNU and the company/organisation.
 Students can establish contact with companies/organisations on their own.
-NTNU assists in establishing contact at the start of the course if the student has not established this on his own.
+NTNU assists in establishing contact at the start of the course if the student has not established this on their own.

 Compulsory assignments